 On that same topic, consider the immense slowdown in productivity at your office (assuming you’re not in the cloud already) when a software system has to update before it can go back to regular functionality.
 All of that downtime and potential UX-killing trouble is out the window when you use cloud-based delivery.

 The hiccup for now lies in the problems with slowdowns or latency issues on the end-user’s level.
 Not only can it disrupt the experience, it can cause actual physical illness to the person using it due to motion sickness or other effects.

 The merge of cloud computing and augmented reality is still in its infancy.
-However, as augmented reality becomes more and more a resource for companies seeking to distance themselves from the competition in terms of website and mobile content, advertising, branding and more, innovative cloud server hosting firms will respond.
+However, as augmented reality becomes more and more a resource for companies seeking to distance themselves from the competition in terms of website and mobile content, advertising, branding and more, innovative virtual private server hosting firms will respond.
 The powerful processing, ability to store and parse big data, and instant software updates are all big points in favor of the cloud eventually hosting augmented reality.
 More companies will be taking Lenovo’s lead in the near future.